LiorHaim/rhdh-poc-82/README.md

 ## Tested versions
 • RHDH: **1.7.0**
 • Deployment method: **Operator on OpenShift**
-• Backstage and plugin bundles: versions as provided from rhe rhdh 1.7.0 image
+• Backstage and plugin bundles: versions as provided from the rhdh 1.7.0 image

 ## Requirements traceability
 | Capability | Implementation in this repo | How to validate |